We're all right where we should be

 A sky full of lighters

-Inspired by this song, starry night skies, and some interest in creative coding, here is Lighters, a coding experiment in the form of a small interactive app.
+Inspired by this song, starry night skies, and a passion for creative coding, Lighters is an interactive coding experiment that resulted in a small game.

-Lighters is a small interactive app created using Processing.
-The sections that follow will go over various techniques and topics used in this project.
+The game is created using Processing.
+The following sections goes over the techniques and algorithms used in the project.
 If you just want to see the finished work, either scroll to the bottom or follow this link.

 Procedural Map Generation

-Early experiments with procedural content generation lead to a separate Procedural Dungeon Generator, so check the link for detailed description of various dungeon generation algorithms.
+Early experiments with procedural content generation lead to a separate Procedural Dungeon Generator, check the link for detailed description of different ways to create dungeon layouts.

-Getting severely side-tracked aside, the Random Room algorithm is used here, since the other algorithms resulted in rooms with a good mix of size and shape that are connected by corridors.
+This program uses the Random Room algorithm, which gave us rooms with a good mix of size and shape that are connected by corridors.
 The Random Room algorithm in a nutshell is as follows:

 - Create rooms of random width and height

-- Randomly place them on the grid (overlap is ignored to create complex room layouts)
+- Randomly place them on the grid (overlap is ignored so we get more complex room layouts)

-- Use A* Pathfinding to create corridors that connect the rooms
+- Use A* Pathfinding to dig out corridors that connect the rooms

-- Randomly dig out a few more corridors that either end up as a dead end or connect to another room
+- Randomly dig out a few more corridors that either end up as dead ends or connect to another rooms

 A few changes had to be made when integrating the algorithm into Lighters.
 The first was to not allow corridors to be placed at the edge of the grid.
 In the original algorithm, rooms have walls while corridors do not.
-As a result, when generating wall sprites, the edge corridors are ignored.
-This can be fixed by changing the corridor generation algorithm, however, in the interest of time (and more importantly, laziness), the no-corridor-on-edge shortcut is taken.
+As a result, corridors on the edge did not get a wall sprite when rendered.
+This can be fixed by changing the corridor generation algorithm to create walls for corridors, however, in the interest of time, the no-corridor-on-edge shortcut is taken.

-Due to the above shortcut (read: laziness), a new problem surfaced: since corridors no longer appear at the edge, sometimes we get disconnected rooms if a room is placed by the edge.
+Due to the above shortcut, a new problem surfaced: since corridors no longer appear at the edge, sometimes we get disconnected rooms if a room is placed by the edge.
 A flood-fill algorithm was added to check for disconnected rooms.
-When a new map is generated, the flood-fill algorithm picks and tags a random floor tile, then recursively tag its neighbors, until all neighbors are tags.
+When a new map is generated, the flood-fill algorithm picks and tags a random floor tile, then recursively tag its neighbors until all neighbors are tagged.
 All floor tiles should be tagged if all rooms are connected, so if any floor tile remains unmarked, a new map is generated.
-Since the likelihood of disconnected rooms is quite low, a good map is almost always generated on the second try.
+Since the likelihood of having disconnected rooms is quite low, a good map is almost always generated on the second try.

-The original dungeon generation algorithm used a 2D array to store grid information (2D for X and Y).
-During the integration into Lighters, the 2D array was replaced by a 1D array.
+The original dungeon generation algorithm used a 2D array to store grid information.
+In Lighters, the 2D array is replaced by an 1D array.

 |Access data: 2D array versus 1D array|